cllebrun/cllebrun.github.io/labs/3.2 Lab Watson - Watson Visual Recognition/README.md

 2. Rename the collection "Pikachu-collection"

-3. Drag and drop the **pikachu-collection** from [Lab3 - Pikachu Collection](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab3%20-%20Collection)
+3. Drag and drop the **pikachu-collection** from <a href="https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.2%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Step3%20-%20Collection.zip" download="step3-collection.zip">step3-collection</a> folder (You can download and extract the zip file on your laptop).

 4. Select an image and draw a box around Pikachu objects.
 Add the "pikachu" label.
 A "otherpokemon" label when it is a pokemon but not a pikachu.
 Save, and repeat until you’re ready for the next image!
       <img src="./images/train-collection.png"/>